bruceLstanton/securecrt-session-generator-for-cml/README.md

 - Follow the prompts in the terminal

 ### Notes
+- Neither I nor this project is associated with Cisco Systems, Inc. or VanDyke Software in any way.
 - Credentials and CML IP/hostname are stored in cleartext in config.yaml.
+This was orignally meant to mimic how the Breakout Tool operates.
 - Deleting config.yaml will allow the user to re-enter CML credentials and host information the next time the script is executed.
-- The password stored in the session files are encrypted by SecureCRT.
+- The password stored in the session files are encrypted by SecureCRT if setup was follwed as instructed.
 - This tool only needs to be run to generate sessions for existing labs, new labs, changes (additions, removals, renamings) to devices in existing labs for which sessions have already been created, or if a lab has been renamed that has had sessions generated.
 - This tool does not need to be running in order for console sessions to function.

-## Compatibility

-CML 2

-## Licensing Info